Bitcoin Mining Pools Explained and Reviewed

 Cons: 4% fees for PPS, 2% for PPLNS

 ViaBTC offers both PPS (4% fee) and PPLNS (2% fee) payment methods.
-ViaBTC is known for being to able to maintain a high uptime, more that 99.9% as of writing.
+ViaBTC is known for being able to maintain a high uptime, more than 99.9% as of writing.

 What is the Best Miner for Bitcoin?